Fabulous Mom Life

 Raising kids comes with predictable expenses: school supplies, clothes, activities, and savings for the future.
 Add elder care, and the financial demands increase quickly.
 Prescriptions, mobility aids, home adjustments, or professional caregivers often become necessary.
 Even if your parents are relatively independent, unexpected costs can appear without warning.

 The overlap of these expenses forces many families into financial triage.
 Something always feels like it is coming up short.
 And since moms are often the family organizers, they end up not only managing their own budgets but also handling logistics and paperwork for their parents.
+It’s an invisible labor that goes unnoticed, but it compounds daily.

 Why Moms Feel It the Hardest